-Can you bring full size deodorant on a plane in checked baggage?
+Can you put spray deodorant in checked luggage?

 Any deodorant in aerosols carried in checked baggage must not exceed 70 fl. oz in total and each container must be 18 fl. oz or less.

 Don’t worry about your aerosol cans exploding in the aircraft’s hold as this will not happen.
 You can read my full article explaining why – Will aerosols explode in checked bags?

 How to take full size deodorant in carry on

 Apart from taking deodorant on board the flight with you in your cabin luggage that conforms to all of the rules above, it is possible to take larger spray deodorants or aerosol cans on a plane with you, that you are not permitted to take through security.